Wake Forest University: School of Medicine

-Rankings
+Rankings and reputation

-In the 2021 U.S. News & World Report America's Best Colleges report, Wake Forest ranked tied for 44th for "Best Undergraduate Teaching", 24th for "Best Value", and tied for 28th overall among national universities in the U.S. Forbes ranked Wake Forest as 33rd in Research Universities and 46th in Private Colleges.
-U.S. News & World Report also ranked Wake Forest tied for 2nd among best national universities in North Carolina.
+In the 2023 U.S. News & World Report America's Best Colleges report, Wake Forest ranked tied for 31st for "Best Undergraduate Teaching", 64th for "Best Value", and tied for 47th overall among national universities in the U.S. Forbes ranked Wake Forest as 33rd in Research Universities and 46th in Private Colleges.
+In 2024, U.S. News & World Report ranked Wake Forest 3rd among best national universities in North Carolina behind Duke University and University of North Carolina at Chapel Hill.
+Wake Forest is accredited by the Southern Association of Colleges and Schools.
+Wake Forest is often listed as a Hidden Ivy and Southern Ivy institution, due to its similar academic excellence of the eight Ivy League universities.

-In the 2014 BusinessWeek Undergraduate Business Schools Rankings, the School of Business ranked 11th overall and achieved the No. 1 rank for the sixth consecutive year in Academic Quality.
-In 2012, students in the MSA program achieved the No. 1 pass rate and the highest average score in the nation on the Certified Public Accountant Exam among candidates from nearly 800 colleges and universities.
-Wake Forest MSA students have earned the No. 1 CPA pass rate ranking ten times since 1997.
+Research

-According to the Institute of International Education's 2012 Open Doors Report, Wake Forest ranked third in the country for undergraduate participation in study-abroad programs among doctoral research universities.
+Wake Forest is classified among "R2: Doctoral Universities – High Research Spending and Doctorate Production".
+According to the National Science Foundation, Wake Forest spent $191 million on research and development in 2018, ranking it 117th in the nation.